 This article is based on a chapter that I wrote for The Patent Translator’s Handbook, published in 2007 by the American Translators Association (ATA).
 This second edition of ATA’s Patent Translator’s Handbook, which contains a lot of useful information for beginning patent translators compiled by 12 contributors, should still be available for about 50 dollars from the ATA.
 I decided to put an updated version of my chapter in the Patent Translator’s Handbook on my blog mostly to make links to useful websites available to patent translators who may not be aware of these resources.
-However, as information on the Internet is continuously being updated, some of the links in this article may no longer work, in which case, please, let me know.

 Patent translators can spend hours looking for the right translation of an obscure or illegible character, word, or technical term.
 Because many foreign patents include English summaries and nearly identical patents can sometime be located in English, the correct answer can often be found and verified quickly and accurately on the Internet.
 The key is knowing where to look.
 This article will introduce several important resources for translating patents into English.